GoogleCloudPlatform/nodejs-docs-samples/run/events-pubsub/README.md

 gcloud pubsub topics publish my-topic --message="Hello there"
 ```

-You may observe the Run service receiving an event in Stackdriver Logs.
+You may observe the Run service receiving an event in Cloud Logging.